-ANOVA and t-tests were applied to assess the demographic differentiations of the Facebook usage purposes (see Table 4).
-As for gender, according to t-test results, PLAGMS, CHTING, GETINF and METPEO were found to be significantly different for male students compared to
+ANOVA and t-tests were applied to assess the demographic differentiations of the Facebook usage purposes as shown in Table 3 (Appendix).
+As for gender, according to t-test results, PLAGMS, CHTING, GETINF and METPEO were found to be significantly different for male students compared to female students.
+Male students' mean values were assessed higher than were those of female students for PLAGMS, CHTING and METPEO purposes.